TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_event.md

 |resume|Yes|`false` to store data `true` to resume |
 |resume_id|Yes|A identifier to match the resume action with|

-*Example for data storage when leaving he home*
+*Example for data storage when leaving the home, and resume when arriving back home*
 ```yaml
 trigger:
   - platform: state